KayBesa/hello-world/README.md

 # hello-world
-Just coding basics and norms I guess.
+Just coding basics and norms I guess in all languages That I can code in.
 Hello Programming World!